Qlik-PE/replicate-yellowbrick/README.md

 # Configuring Qlik Replicate for Delivery to Yellowbrick

-Qlik Replicate supports delivery to native delivery to PostgreSQL databases, including Yellowbrick.
-However, Yellowbrick has some minor differences from "vanilla" Postgres that we need to alter the default configuration for.
+Qlik Replicate supports native delivery to PostgreSQL-based databases, including Yellowbrick.
+However, Yellowbrick has some minor differences from "vanilla" Postgres that we need to account for in the configuration.

 ## Qlik Replicate Provider Syntax